claudiob/ff0000.github.com/_posts/2011-03-13-how-we-create-and-deploy-a-django.markdown

     ./pypeton fooapp

 This will create a *fooapp* folder with the default branches/tags/trunk folder for subversion.
 The trunk folder will contain a set of configuration folders and files and a Django project in the *project* folder.
+Do not rename the *project* folder to the name of your project, if you do the fabric deploy scripts will not work.

 ## Installing requirements